Hi, I'm Silke.

 Local superfoods—yes, the ones your grandmother probably already cooked with—are often just as nourishing as the trendy powders lining store shelves.

-Many of them come from traditions that have been passed down for generations.
+Many of them come from traditions passed down for generations.
 Sauerkraut and Kimchi, for example, are time-tested foods that support gut health and add simple, everyday nourishment.

 Other superfoods to think of are berries, broccoli, oats, nuts, beans, lentils, flaxseed, and leafy greens, to mention just a few.